Uploading SourceMap During Project Build¶

 * Files/directories to search for sourcemaps.

-* for sourcemap JSON or `//#sourceMappingURL=` comments to find generated file + source map pairs, which will then be uploaded.
+* for sourcemap JSON or `//#sourceMappingURL=` comments, so as to find generated files + source maps pairs, then source maps will be uploaded.

 */